 Freedom from Chemical Farming

 Economic survey 2017-18 rightly identifies Indian Agriculture as a ‘Victim’ of its past success.
 Past success of Green revolution has put Agriculture sector into Chemical farming, predominantly dependent on high yielding hybrids which is also an input intensive unsustainable farming.
 Farmers and Agricultural Research Institutions are still struggling to get out of that Chakravyug.
+Government move to identify innovative models like Zero budget farming to promote sustainable agriculture is welcoming but it spends 500 crore to promote organic farming and 75,000 crore in synthetic fertilizer subsidy.

 Freedom from Male Stereotype